codefellows/portland-201d3/ProjectWeekGuide.md

 ### Day 2 thru Day 5: Develop

-Once your project has launched, organize the development efforts of your team:
+Once your project has launched, organize the development efforts of your team.

+#### GitHub Issues
+Both team and individual portions of your Project grade depends partially on your consistent and effective use of GitHub Issues.
+- Use GitHub Issues to divide work between team members and to track their tasks.
-- Use GitHub Issues to manage and divide work between team members
+- Use GitHub Issues to divide work between team members and to track their tasks.
   - Create new issues that'll take approximately 1 to 2 hours to complete.
   - Use labels and milestones as your team sees fit, but leave all newly created issues unassigned.
   - Assign an issue to yourself when you commit to working on it.